Jiakaizhang/jk-academic/content/authors/admin/_index.md

   link: uploads/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "jiakai.zhang@nmt.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
  <br />
- Welcome to my website!
+Hi, welcome to my website!
 <br />
 <br />
-I am a Ph.D. candidate in economics at CUNY Graduate Center, and a visiting student at NBER.
-I am also an adjunct lecturer at the Brooklyn College, Fordham University and Hunter College.
-My research interests include Public Finance, Urban Economics and the Chinese Economy.
+I am an Assistant Professor of Management at New Mexico Tech.

-I am on the job market for AY 2021-2022.
-I am available for interviews at the AEA meetings.
+I eared my Ph.D. in economics at CUNY Graduate Center.
+I was a visiting student at NBER and an adjunct lecturer at the Brooklyn College, Fordham University and Hunter College.
+My research interests include Public Economics, Regional and Urban Economics and the Chinese Economy.

 {{< icon name="download" pack="fas" >}} You can download my CV {{< staticref "uploads/cv.pdf" "newtab" >}}here{{< /staticref >}}.